some-things/kbk/README.md

 ## Summary

-Kubernetes Bundle toolKit (KBK) is a simple command line tool for parsing files contained within Kubernetes diagnostic bundles.
+Kubernetes Bundle toolKit (KBK) is a simple command-line tool for parsing files contained within Kubernetes diagnostic bundles.

 The intent of `kbk` is to mimic the functionality of the `kubectl` when working with Kubernetes diagnostic bundles and parse their contents more effective and efficiently.
 To accomplish this, we leverage the use of `yq`.
 Using `kbk` allows you to quickly gather information about a cluster and its state without having to open large, and often cumbersome, YAML, JSON, and log files.